anan44/it-starts-with-clojure/materials/4-state-in-clojure/README.md

 2. Saves user inputs to data structure

-3. It will keep prompting the user until empty line is provided
+3. Keep prompting user until user tells she is finished with the shopping-list

-4. In the end the shopping list is saved to a text file
+4. In the end the shopping list is saved to a text file in human readable form

 Requirements for this are quite simple.
 But some of these things are not as simple in functional paradigm,